Corporate and other internal approvals

-- sale, tenancy or encumbrance of the enterprise or an organised part of the enterprise (Commercial Companies Code Art.
-228(3) and Art.
-393(3), applicable to limited-liability companies and joint-stock companies, respectively);
+- Sale, tenancy or encumbrance of the enterprise or an organised part of the enterprise (Commercial Companies Code Art.
+228(3) or Art.
+393(3), applicable to limited-liability companies and joint-stock companies, respectively)

 There is a requirement to obtain the consent of the company, but only if the articles of association or statute does not provide otherwise, in the case of:

-- acquisition or alienation of real estate, perpetual usufruct or a share in real estate (Commercial Companies Code Art.
+- Acquisition or disposal of real estate, perpetual usufruct or a share in real estate (Commercial Companies Code Art.
 228(4) for a limited-liability company or Art.
-393(4) for a joint-stock company);
+393(4) for a joint-stock company)

 Legal effects of failure to obtain consent